ethan-sorenson/slate/source/includes/_mapInformation.md

 ## GetMappedMapColumns

-This endpoint retrieves all columns defined in the data source of the process.
+This endpoint retrieves all source columns mapped to the target of the process.

 ### HTTP Request